 This is also underpinned by the principles outlined in the firm’s Diversity and No Bullying, Harassment and Discrimination polices.

-We are absolutely committed to creating an inclusive environment and promoting the advancement of female lawyers.
-Our numbers speak for themselves:
+We are committed to creating an inclusive environment and promoting the advancement of female lawyers.
+In 2022 Lane Neave was:

 Racial and cultural diversity